-Recognising that people are our biggest asset, we are also finalising a People Plan to help focus our development as an organisation.
-This will look at how we work and will set out actions to further improve our working practices and develop a high-performing team.
-In 2019/20, we will work with staff and members in rolling out the actions in the People Plan.
+Recognising that people are our biggest asset, in recent years we introduced a 'People Plan' to help focus our development as an organisation.
+This looks at how we work and sets out actions to further improve our working practices and develop/sustain a high-performing team.
+We are continuing to work with staff and members in rolling out the actions in the People Plan.

 Management information is produced to assist with the measurement of performance including a number of performance indicators.
-Budgetary control reports are reviewed monthly by the Budget Holders and on a regular basis by the Executive Board and Resources, Audit and Performance Committee.
+Budgetary control reports are reviewed monthly by the budget holders and on a regular basis by the Executive Board and Resources, Audit and Performance Committee.
 The Committee also considers the Authority's medium-term financial position.
 The Medium-Term Financial Plan aligns resources to their priorities.
 Where performance slips this is further examined, and action taken where possible.

-The Authority continues to be very highly successful in attracting external funding into the area, leveraging around £13 for every £1 of funding we put towards partnership projects.
+The Authority continues to be very highly successful in attracting external funding into the area, leveraging around £15 for every £1 of funding we put towards partnership projects.
 The Authority is also keenly investigating corporate partnerships (sponsorship) through the wider National Park family and the National Parks Partnerships Ltd formed in 2015 by the UK's 15 National Parks.
 Its remit is to create successful corporate partnerships that generate vital income to make a significant, sustainable and discernible contribution to the improved quality of UK National Parks and the benefits they offer for generations to come.
 Early in 2017, the Partnership secured its first corporate partnership on behalf of the 15 UK National Parks which has led to a significant sponsorship deal being negotiated with Columbia Sportswear to provide all corporate clothing requirements.
 The partnership contract runs until 2022, at which point this policy will be reviewed.
-As part of this contract, Columbia Sportswear is the Official Clothing Partner of the New Forest National Park Authority.
+As part of this contract, Columbia Sportswear is the Official Clothing

+Partner of the New Forest National Park Authority.

 The Chief Executive reports to the Authority on the development and performance of the Authority overall.
-The Annual Report 2018/19, detailing the Authority's activities and achievements over this period is currently being drafted and will be considered at the Annual Authority meeting on 11 July 2019.
+The Annual Report 2019/20, detailing the Authority's activities and achievements over this period is currently being drafted and is planned for publication in August (depending on the ongoing impact of the Coronavirus pandemic).
 In November 2012, the Authority participated in its most recent independent, peer-assessed, quadrennial 'National Park Authority Performance Assessment'.
 A copy of their final report, including recommendations, is available on the Authority's website.